 Travellers should contact their travel agent or tour operator for assistance in the first instance.

-If you have more questions which have not been answered here, please click here to visit our claims and assistance provider’s dedicated FAQs page.
-Alternatively, please complete the contact form here:
+If you have more questions which have not been answered here, please contact us.

 More Information on Travel & Coronavirus

 Flight companies are regulated by the Civil Aviation Authority.
 If your flight operator cancels or can’t fulfil your flight then there is protection available under something called the ‘Montreal Convention’.
 Some airlines are going over and above their requirements and so it is important to contact them in the first instance to find out what support they can give you.

 Flight cancellations by the airline need to be claimed directly from them, your insurer will not consider a claim unless you have sought a refund from your airline in the first instance.

 All around the world, passenger rights for international flights are protected under the Montreal Convention.
 Essentially, this piece of law states that the airline is responsible for you if your flight is cancelled and/or you are left stranded at an airport waiting for a flight.
 These measures of care include: